marcoguerri/marcoguerri.github.io/_posts/2023-02-04-broadcom-pxe-write.markdown

 Extracting assembly code
 =======
 `B57UDIAG.EXE` tool comes as a UPX compressed linear executable prepended with [Protected Mode extender](https://en.wikipedia.org/wiki/DOS_extender).
 I have outlined in a different post how the binary can be unpacked to obtain code that can be navigated with Ghirda or IDA.
-For this exercise, I used mostly IDA 5.0, which as explained in the dedicated post, is the last free version of IDA which can parse LEs.
+For this exercise, I used mostly IDA 5.0, which is the last free version of IDA capable of parsing LEs.
 I occasionally also referred to Ghidra, in particular to its disassembled code, using a custom extension for loading [linear executables](https://github.com/yetmorecode/ghidra-lx-loader).

 Reversing PXE commands